ipiyushmishra/MiniProject/README.md

 ## In this project we have worked on frontend of the website which is user interface.
 ## In this project we are using HTML,CSS,JAVASCRIPT, SCSS and SASS Technologies.
 ## Project is mainly focusing on Front End and Responsiveness of the website.
-## We have used several functionality and effects keeping in mind to make it familiar and user friendly.
+## We have used several functionalities and effects keeping in mind so that it looks familiar and user friendly.